GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/image/index.md

   * cl::sycl::image_channel_order order

+   shared pointer to the image data.
 Image channel order.

   * cl::sycl::image_channel_type type

+   shared pointer to the image data.
+Image channel order.
 Image channel type.

   * range rng

+   shared pointer to the image data.
+Image channel order.
+Image channel type.
 Image range.

   * property_list propList

-   List of image properties
+   shared pointer to the image data.
+Image channel order.
+Image channel type.
+Image range.
+The allocator used to create internal storage List of image properties

    **Returns:** The host pointer's ownership is shared and on destruction the data will be copied to the specified host pointer unless the runtime maintains the last reference to the shared_ptr or a final pointer is specified using set_final_data() in which case that specified pointer will be used.
-Any host side allocation of data will be performed using the allocator specified by AllocatorT.
+Any host side allocation of data will be performed using the allocator specified by AllocatorT. sharedPtrshared pointer to the image data. orderImage channel order. typeImage channel type. rngImage range. allocatorThe allocator used to create internal storage propListList of image properties

 ---